Preventive Dentistry at Goichi Shiotsu, DDS

 Mercer Island, WA

-Here at Goichi Shiotsu, DDS in Mercer Island, WA patient education is our top priority.
+Here at Goichi Shiotsu, DDS, patient education is our top priority.
 When you understand how and why your mouth does the things it does, you are much more likely to take great care of it.
 As we all know, it costs much less to prevent an issue from happening with easy upkeep than trying to fix an issue after it has already occurred – your mouth is no exception.

 The most important part of preventing dental issues from occurring is to brush and floss regularly, but also, don’t forget to come in at least twice a year for a professional cleaning and examination.
 Cleanings and exams are critical to keeping your mouth in great shape.
 When we examine your mouth, we can detect oral health maladies while they are still small, and hopefully reversible.